 So, should I do the OMAD diet, and what are reasons it works so well?

 It is easy

 There is really no guesswork when it comes to following the OMAD diet.
 You basically consume all your calories in one single sitting.
 If your daily caloric needs to lose weight are 2000 calories, you’ll eat a 2000-calorie meal.
-Simple, nothing to it.
-No counting calories, no small sacks with nuts (or other low-cal meals) and no need to prep meals for the entire week.
+No counting calories, no small sacks with nuts (or other low-cal meals), and no need to prep meals for the entire week.
 If you want pizza for dinner, go ahead!

 Deprivation (and the concept of cheat days) is eliminated

 If you’ve ever dieted and failed in the past, you will know that eventually, those cravings kick in.
 You don’t eat cake for 2 months, then suddenly something hits you, and you eat an entire 5000-calorie-cake in one sitting.
 We’ve all been there.
 On the OMAD diet, this is not an issue.
 Since you can eat anything, within reason of course, on a daily basis, you are in control of those cravings.
-If you want a piece of pie or cake for desert with your meal, it is possible if it fits the caloric intake window.
+If you want a piece of pie or cake for dessert with your meal, it is possible if it fits into your eating window.
 If you want a burger and fries, you don’t have to wait until your next “cheat day.”

-Contrary to what you might believe, you won’t feel depleted on the OMAD diet.
-In fact, you are going to feel energized.
+Contrary to what some others believe, your less likely to feel depleted or exhausted on the OMAD diet.
+In fact, many report feeling more energized.
 Since you don’t have that heavy lunch sitting in your stomach after a lunch-time date, you won’t have to worry about it weighing you down.
-Fasting is going to give you a great jolt of energy when you finally do sit down for your meal.
-This will make it far more appetizing.
+Increased energy can also lead to increased production in your work or social life.

 Who doesn’t love eating their favorite “taboo foods” daily?